 - Tap on Clear now.

 - Exit the browser and restart the browser again with a clear cache.
-Must note that from the first use itself the cache keeps on storing on your Mac and it is adviced always to clear them regularly so that they won’t affect your Mac performance.
+From the initial usage, the cache stays stored on your Mac.
+Thus, it’s essential to clear it often, so it doesn’t hinder speed.

 You may also like: